 - Make Learning Fun: You can incorporate learning into your child’s day in many ways—try using music, puzzles, early literacy books, blocks, and games to add variety to your child’s day.
 Many of these activities include educational content.

-- Do: Bring kids to different places to stimulate learning.
-Taking a trip to the beach to play in the sand, going to a playground on the other side of town, or visiting a children’s museum are all ways to engage your child intellectually.
+- Bring kids to different places to stimulate learning: Taking a trip to the beach to play in the sand, going to a playground on the other side of town, or visiting a children’s museum are all ways to engage your child intellectually.

 - Stay Involved: Parent involvement in school is important, even in preschool.
 Talk to your child’s preschool teacher (or child-care provider) regularly about his educational and social development.
 Many preschools offer developmental assessments, which can also provide insights on your child’s development.

-- Do: Attend open houses and other school events as often as possible to help your child begin bonding to the educational system.
-By being involved in schools, parents show great support for their children and their children’s education.
+- Attend open houses and other school events: By being involved in schools, parents show great support for their children and their children’s education.

 By beginning your child’s education early—even before she begins school—you’ll be preparing her for success.
 If you’re intentional about including educational experiences in your family’s everyday life and being involved in your child’s school, you will be setting your child up for a successful educational career through the establishment of your child’s literacy and a commitment to learning.